-We can love life more we can create space to grow and we can become a better version of our current selves.
+It is my belief that when we learn to become comfortable with discomfort, its is possible to get more out of life.
+We can experience more, we can create space to grow and we can become a better version of our current selves.

 To make more sense of this, let’s explore the power of our thinking processes a little further.
 Dr Joe Dispenza describes how to break old habits and strengthen our synapses.
 Our thoughts, feelings and actions create our personality which in turn influences our ‘personal reality’.
 Doing something different to the norm means changing your mind and this needs new ways of thinking.

 I put myself in this position on a regular basis and I never regret it.
 If we can repeat similar experiences till the uncomfortable becomes less daunting we can learn new skills, grow a layer of self belief or at the least develop a ‘fail forward’ strategy.
 Matt Prior introduced me to the latter and I love it.
 It reminds me that everything we do, and everyone we meet is an opportunity to learn something.

 - Play the consequences game